honklin/PID-Project/README.md

 ### Reflection
 One of the most difficult parts of this code was controling the user input

+PID has three components, proportional, integral and derivative.
+The PID function is the brain of the operation.
+Kp serves as the variable that lets the arduino know how much power it needs to supply to the motor to reach the setpoint.
+After we have the original jump to the stepoint, Ki takes care of repeating errors and allows the fan to be more accurate and correct long term errors.
+Lastly the Kd monitors how fast the fan is engaging to reduce occilation.
+If the Kd is too low, the fan will occilate a lot.
+Another aspect of the PID challenge included adding limits to the speed in which how fast or slow the ball sunk.

+Another difficulty we faced in this project was only being able to tune the code once the project was fabricated.
+This reduced the time we had to make update to both the code and the design of the project.

 ### Tuning

 ## CAD